wp-plugins/metronet-profile-picture/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Released 11 November 2014
+* Added the ability to remove profile images (aside from deleting the image).
+* Added better internationalization capabilities.
+* Added compatibility with <a href="https://wordpress.org/plugins/theme-my-login/">Theme My Login</a>.

 = 1.0.23 =
 * Released 20 October 2014
 * Added a new filter to allow the "Override Avatar" interface to be hidden (and turned on my default).